Authority: Executive Vice Chancellor and Provost

 3.2.1 Faculty throughout their careers should pursue a program of professional development resulting in publications and nationally visible activities and projects that contribute to the generation of knowledge in their special fields or in the publication of creative work.
 The Department normally values, differentially:

-3.2.1.a The publication of peer-reviewed, single-author scholarly, creative, or journalistic books (see Section 6 for guidelines for determining the equivalent of a book);
+3.2.1.a The publication of peer-reviewed, scholarly, creative, or journalistic books (see Section 6 for guidelines for determining the equivalent of a book);

 3.2.1.b The print or electronic publication of edited texts, translations, book-length annotated bibliographies, major archives, or other projects similar in scope;